dnmfarrell/berrybrew/doc/Berrybrew API.md

 API source code is located in the `src/berrybrew.cs` file.
 It is standalone namespace/class code, and contains no entry points.

-The code for the `berrybrew.cs` binary itself resides in `src/bbconsole.exe`.
+The code for the `berrybrew.exe` binary itself resides in `src/bbconsole.cs`.
 This source file contains the `Main()` entry point.

 - [Berrybrew Class](#class-berrybrew)